xpmatteo/tddforandroid/manuscript/250-presenter-first.md

     app.increment();
     assertEquals(1, app.valueToDisplay());

-This test is adequate.
-You can use it to develop your application.
-It's easy to connect this `CounterApplication` logic to a GUI written in Android.
-In the following code, we show how to use the `CounterApp` in an activity:
+This test seems good enough.
+We can use it to develop our application.
+It's easy to connect this `CounterApp` logic to a GUI written in Android.
+In the following code, we see how to use the `CounterApp` in an activity:

 {line-numbers=on}
 ~~~~~